Home » Curriculum Jams » About Curriculum Jams

 Who’s involved?

-- Extension’s Positive Youth Development Institute
+- Extension’s Positive Youth Development and Health & Well-Being Institutes

 Timeline

-- By August 2024 – Sharing resource recommendations
+- By January 2025 – Sharing resource recommendations

 Curriculum Jams Team Members